 Other factors can kill beneficial bacteria without the owner knowing.
-Fish medications can negatively affect bacteria, so always test during and after treating sick fish and add beneficial filter bacteria when the course of treatment is finished.
+Tropical fish medications can negatively affect good bacteria, so always test during and after treating sick fish and add beneficial filter bacteria when the course of treatment is finished.

 Power cuts can kill bacteria too, through lack of oxygen.
 Nitrifying bacteria are aerobic, meaning that they need and consume oxygen.
 A period of more than a couple of hours without power will starve bacteria of oxygen inside the canister.
 Again, test water and add bacteria after a power cut.